FAQ - Colorado Undergraduate Applicants

 It depends on whether you are seeking a degree pathway that leads to teacher licensure.

 - If you work in a charter or a district that already has an alt-cert program of its own, Reach may be a good fit.
-You may proceed with the normal application process.
+Please proceed with the normal application process.
+Please also note that this option would mean that you would earn your BA with Reach and upon graduation, enroll and complete your charter or district’s alt cert program.

-- If you are NOT seeking licensure, Reach may be a good fit, and you can proceed with the normal application process.
+- If you are NOT seeking licensure and only want to pursue a BA Reach may be a good fit.
+Proceed with the normal application process.

 - Click here.
 Under “Pathway Type,” select “Initial Licensure - Undergraduate.”